kissmetrics/km-support/_posts/2012-11-06-tracking-multiple-domains.md

 {% highlight html %}
 <script type="text/javascript">
-/* Appends the current KM identity to a link that leads to another domain you are tracking under the same API key.
+/* This code is on Domain #1.
+It appends the current KM identity to a link that leads to another domain you are tracking under the same API key.
  *
- * @param linkID [String] the HTML ID of the <a> element that leads off of your domain */ function crossDomainLink(linkID) {
+ * @param linkID [String] the HTML ID of the <a> element that leads off of your domain to Domain #2.
+ */
+function crossDomainLink(linkID) {
   var element = document.getElementById(linkID);
   var oldURL = element.getAttribute('href')
-  var id = encodeURIComponent(KM.i());
-  if (oldURL.indexOf('?') > -1) {
+  var id = encodeURIComponent(KM.i());    // This is key to preserving any symbols in the customers' identities. if (oldURL.indexOf('?') > -1) {
     var newURL = oldURL + "&kmi=" + id
   } else {